ashleysebbag/DataMiningProject/README.md

 Argparse is used to initiate a CLI.
 The code isencapsulated into classes in order to follow OOP principles All the default values are stored in a configuration file named 'config.py'.

+10/03/2020

+The code creates a databased where all information is stored.

+## DB documentation

+    Events types
+    Events Organisers
+    Events Attendees
+    Events  Members

 ## Usage